 - Certain rare tonsil diseases;

-The technique is customized according to the needs of the patient.
+The technique is modifiable according to the need.
 Some common techniques include:

 - Other approaches include using ablation techniques with radiofrequency, a carbon dioxide laser, and/or a microdebrider.